lstomberg/objective-c-style-guide/Epic.md

 ```

 **Not Preferred:**

 ```objc
 NSInteger arrayCount = [[response array] count];
 [view setBackgroundColor:[UIColor orangeColor]];
 UIApplication.sharedApplication.delegate;
 ```

 ## Literals

-`NSString`, `NSDictionary`, `NSArray`, and `NSNumber` literals should be used whenever creating immutable instances of those objects.
+`NSString`, `NSDictionary`, `NSArray`, and `NSNumber` literals SHOULD be used whenever creating immutable instances of those objects.
 Pay special care that `nil` values can not be passed into `NSArray` and `NSDictionary` literals, as this will cause a crash.
-Spaces should be used between each value if initializing with multiple values.
+Spaces SHOULD be used between each value if initializing with multiple values.

 **Preferred:**